dougeby/IntuneDocs/intune/email-settings-android.md

 # required metadata

 title: Email settings for Android & Android enterprise devices in Microsoft Intune - Azure | Microsoft Docs
-description: Create a device configuration email profile that that uses Exchange servers, and retrieves attributes from Azure Active Directory.
+description: Create a device configuration email profile that uses Exchange servers, and retrieves attributes from Azure Active Directory.
 You can also enable SSL or SMIME, authenticate users with certificates or username/password, and synchronize email and schedules on Android and Android for Work devices using Microsoft Intune.
 keywords:
 author: MandiOhlinger
 ms.author: mandia